Overview: Caging, substrate, temperature, humdiity, hides: creating the correct captive environment for your blood or STP.

 We still utilize coarse aspen chips for substrate in these tubs, but without the layer of kraft paper for hides.
 These racks are very deep, and the only ambient lighting is at the front of the tub.
 The back of the tub is rather dark and therefore creates a sense of security, without the need for an actual hide.

-VE-175 tubs are quite large, and provide nearly the same amount of space as a 4' (L) x 2' (W) cage, also a popular size among blood & short-tailed python keepers.
+VE-175 tubs are quite large and provide nearly the same amount of space as a 4' (L) x 2' (W) cage, also a popular size among blood & short-tailed python keepers.
 While this cage size can initially seem like overkill for some of our smaller adults, our largest blood pythons are over 6' in length and often utilize the length of the enclosure to really stretch out and get comfortable.
 While smaller adults may thrive in less spacious enclosures, we recommend a minimum of 48" (L) x 24" (W) for the largest bloods & STPs, to comfortably accommodate their heft and bulk.

-While it is not necessary to create this exact setup to successfully keep bloods and short-tails, we do recommend the aforementioned cage sizes as a guidline to follow when adult-cage thselecting the best setup for your python.
+While it is not necessary to create this exact setup to successfully keep bloods and short-tails, we do recommend the aforementioned cage sizes as a guideline to follow when selecting the best setup for your python.
 Enclosure size impacts a variety of factors, such as your snake's overall comfort and security, and its ability to thermoregulate properly.
 Keep in mind that the cage you choose for your blood python should make it easier for you to control these factors and create a proper environment.

 For additional enclosure ideas, remember to stop by our caging gallery, as well as the enclosure thread on our forums.

 In this section, we've established some guidelines for selecting the right cage size according to your python's size and age.
 Next let's discuss a variety of substrates that work well for all three species, as well as some to avoided for use in blood and short-tailed python enclosures.